Darelbi/Infectorpp2/README.md

 ### Infectorpp (v2)

-PLEASE SPEND 5 MINUTES:

-I developed Infectorpp and the offical repo was this one: https://code.google.com/p/infectorpp/ Now I'm developing Infectorpp2 wich is part of my laurea thesis.
-Infectorpp2 is still incomplete, but still MINE work (every contribution will be credited).
-I see people on social networks claiming Infectorpp as their works wich is not true..
+I developed Infectorpp and the offical repo was this one: https://code.google.com/p/infectorpp/ Now I'm developing Infectorpp2 and the official repository is this one.

+Reason:
+Version 1 had a number of issues that could be addressed only after a heavy refactoring session (redo from scratch) wich is what I'm actually doing.
+It also has a number of enanchments and features.